opencv/opencv/modules/core/doc/basic_structures.rst

         void clear();
         // manually increases reference counter to the header. void addref();
-        // decreses the header reference counter, when it reaches 0,
+        // decreses the header reference counter when it reaches 0.
         // the header and all the underlying data are deallocated. void release();